 This protocol describes the training and calibration of the dental examiners who will undertake the clinical assessments of young people in the BRIGHT Trial and dental recorders who will record the scoring and support the clinical examinations.
-The examiners will be experienced Community Dental Officers/Dental Practitioners and the dental recorders will be dental nurses.
+The examiners will be experienced Community Dental Officers/Dental Practitioners or Dental Therapists and the dental recorders will be Dental Nurses.